 A wrongful death claim in Indiana must be pursued within two years of the date on which the death occurred.
 If a victim’s family fails to file the lawsuit within two years, the court will almost certainly refuse to award the family with any damages or compensation.
 The surviving family members would subsequently lose a valuable opportunity to pursue a judgment of liability as well as damages for the untimely death of their loved one.
 It is important that you discuss the matter with a skilled and respected Wrongful Death Lawyer.

 Do You Have a Wrongful Death Case?

-Jacobs Law, LLC has represented the survivors of wrongful death victims throughout Indiana, and we know that monetary damages cannot bring back your loved one.
+Our dedicated Wrongful Death Attorneys at Jacobs Law, LLC have represented the survivors of wrongful death victims throughout Indiana, and we know that monetary damages cannot bring back your loved one.
 However, pursuing a claim and holding the appropriate parties responsible for your loss can provide a means for you to continue to move forward by ensuring a college education for children or being able to put food on the table if the decedent was the primary wage earner in the family.

 We are currently offering free, no-obligation case evaluations to surviving family members of loved ones who have passed away due to the fault or negligence of another.
 If you feel that you need the help of one of our experienced Indianapolis Wrongful Death Attorneys to guide you through the legal process and assist you in recovering the damages to which you may be entitled, please call us today toll-free at (877) 418-5589.